SoftUni-Internal/interactive-content/EN/03-Interfaces-and-Abstraction/06-Summary.md

-# In the next lesson, we will learn:
+## In the next lesson we will learn:

 - What is the concept behind `Polymorphism`
 - How we achieve `Polymorphism`